 The entire gang in the carpenter shop are strong backers of [Warrant Carpenter ] J. Wiener.
 They are led by Carl Matthes, who is as earnest a worker as ” Chi ” ever produced.
 He also has the art of training carpenters.

-Jerome L. Wiener (1891-1969) had listed on his draft registration that he was an architect who was employed by architect Howard Van Doren Shaw, and could have possibly been the reason Matthes worked for Shaw after the war.
-Although by the 1920 census, Matthes was back in Biloxi, married, and listed his profession as Building Contractor, he would soon focus solely on the practice of architecture.
+Jerome L. Wiener (1891-1969), the warrant officer who was in command of the station’s Carpentry Shop, listed on his draft registration that he was an architect who was employed by architect Howard Van Doren Shaw.
+Wiener could possibly have been the reason Matthes worked for Shaw in Matthes’ home town of Chicago, Illinois after the war.
+Although by the 1920 census, Matthes was back in Biloxi, married to a Biloxi gal, and listed his profession as Building Contractor, he would soon focus solely on the practice of architecture.
 Since we cannot see the group photograph with Matthes in the 1918 yearbook, here is a photograph from page 10 of the February 19, 1927, Biloxi Daily Herald, which was related to the opening of the Matthes-designed Tivioli Hotel.

 Matthes was one of the early Mississippi architects to incorporate his practice.
 In 1928 a Charter of Incorporation was filed with the Secretary of State, and the documents can be viewed online.
 The other incorporators of Carl Matthes, Architect, Inc. are listed as his wife, Beula Dukate Matthes, and Jacques Fayard.